 CAUTION: Under no circumstances will an internship be approved without the Internship Agency’s willingness to complete this form.
 The Agency may require the Student Placement Agreement or Paid Internship Agreement form to be reviewed by their legal counsel and this can take some time.

 Your DARS will be checked one last time to ensure all required coursework is complete.
-Once your packet is submitted electronically, Manny Padia who is the Clinical Assistant Professor will review the packet.
-Please allow a week response time.
-If your internship is approved you will receive an override to the TDM/NLM/CSM/PRM 463 Intership Course.
+Please allow time for application to be reviewed.
+Once your internship is approved we will enroll you into the TDM/NLM/CSM/PRM 463 Intership Course.
 You cannot register prior to approval.